 Slower inversion recovery of perfect-thread signals.
 Selection of the perfect-thread signals is possible based on their relatively slow spin-lattice relaxation.
-While the standard methods of $T{1C}$ -selective spectroscopy, direct polarization with short recycle delay or phase-cycled z-filtering, were not discriminatory enough to cleanly separate the signals, the selection was achieved by inversion recovery timed such that the signal of the faster relaxing defective threads just passes through zero while that of the slower-relaxing perfect threads remains significantly inverted, see Figure 5.
-The signals of mobile furan, which relaxes faster, have already passed through zero as they approach thermal equilibrium.
+While the standard methods of $T{\rm IC}$ -selective spectroscopy, direct polarization with short recycle delay or phase-cycled z-filtering, were not discriminatory enough to cleanly separate the signals, the selection was achieved by inversion recovery timed such that the signal of the faster relaxing defective threads just passes through zero while that of the slower-relaxing perfect threads remains significantly inverted, see Figure 5.
+The signals of mobile trapped furan, which relax faster, have already passed through zero as they approach thermal equilibrium.

 The observation that the sharp signals of the perfect threads relax the most slowly has at least two implications.
-First, it indicates a particularly long intrinsic $T{1C}$ relaxation time of the perfect threads, which in turn implies particularly limited molecular motion or less contact with fast-relaxing mobile furan.
-Spin-lattice relaxation is driven by fluctuating magnetic fields, e.g. due to the orientation-dependent C-H dipolar couplings made time-dependent by molecular motions, specifically those with spectral density at the nuclear Larmor frequency ( $2\pi$ 100 MHz here, corresponding to correlation times of a few nanoseconds).
-The decreased relaxation rate in the perfect threads is mostly likely due to a reduced motional amplitude, consistent with an ordered, ladder-type structure with little torsional flexibility.
+First, it indicates a particularly long intrinsic $T{\rm IC}$ relaxation time of the perfect threads, which in turn implies particularly limited molecular motion or less contact with fast-relaxing mobile furan.
+Spin-lattice relaxation is driven by fluctuating magnetic fields, e.g., due to the orientation-dependent $^{13}\text{C-}^{1}\text{H}$ dipolar couplings made time-dependent by molecular motions, specifically those with spectral density at the nuclear Larmor frequency (2π 100 MHz here, corresponding to correlation times of a few nanoseconds).
+Most of the decrease in the relaxation rate of the perfect threads is likely due to a reduced motional amplitude, consistent with an ordered, ladder-type structure with little torsional flexibility.

 The second implication is a significant length of a periodic structure containing only 50 and 77 ppm sites in a 1:1 ratio.
-During the multi-second recovery period after inversion, multistep C spin exchange occurs, as shown in Figure S8a,b and discussed in more detail below.
-If the segments containing the 50 and 77 ppm carbon sites were dispersed among the other alkyl and the alkene-containing structures, C-C spin exchange would erase the effect of different intrinsic spin-lattice relaxation times and all segments would relax with the same time constant.
-The slow relaxation in perfect threads raises the possibility that perfect threads in large crystallites might relax so slowly that their signal has only minimally recovered in the recycle delays of 6 - 80 s used in most experiments.
-This hypothesis was ruled out by cross polarization C NMR with 3,400 s recycle delay, which showed no additional alkyl carbon signal, see Figure S6.
+During the multi-second recovery period after inversion, multistep 13C spin exchange occurs, as shown in Figure S8a,b and discussed in more detail below.
+If the segments containing the 50 and 77 ppm carbon sites were dispersed among the other alkyl and the alkenecontaining structures, $^{13}\text{C-}^{13}\text{C}$ spin exchange would erase the effect of different intrinsic spinlattice relaxation times and all segments would relax with the same time constant.
+The slow relaxation in perfect threads raises the possibility that perfect threads in large crystallites might relax so slowly that their signal has only minimally recovered in the recycle delays of 6-80 s used in most experiments.
+This hypothesis was ruled out by cross polarization ^{13}C NMR with 3,400 s recycle delay, which showed no additional alkyl carbon signal, see Figure S6.

 Figure 5.
-Spectra during C inversion recovery in C-furan-derived nanothreads, after (bottom red trace) 10 s and (middle dashed trace) 12 s of recovery time.
+Spectra during 13C inversion recovery in 13C-furan-derived nanothreads, after (bottom red trace) 10 s and (middle dashed trace) 12 s of recovery time.
 An unselective DP spectrum, scaled to the same height of the 81-ppm peak, is shown at the top for reference.

 Spin exchange after inversion recovery.
-After inversion recovery to the zero crossing of the defective-thread signals, the spatial distribution of C magnetization is in a state far from equilibrium.
-It will therefore undergo further C spin exchange during a subsequent $\pm z$ -filtered mixing time, with the spectrum slowly approaching the regular shape observed without selective excitation.
+After inversion recovery to the zero crossing of the defective-thread signals, the spatial distribution of 13 C magnetization is in a state far from equilibrium.
+It will therefore undergo further 13 C spin exchange during a subsequent $\pm z$ -filtered mixing time, with the spectrum slowly approaching the regular shape observed without selective excitation.
 The rate of decrease of the selected peaks is indicative of the length of the perfect thread segments.
-The total area under the signal is initially constant and then decreases exponentially towards zero as the mixing time increases, with the $T{1C}$ relaxation time as the time constant.
+The total area under the signal is initially constant and then decreases exponentially towards zero as the mixing time increases, with the T{1C} relaxation time as the time constant.
 The perfect-thread signal intensities can be corrected for the moderate reduction in overall signal.